What is OSPF?

 Business Architecture and Integration Architecture

-The mathematical model design method based on large-scale reuse divides the model into two bounded contexts: route and bandwidth, effectively splitting the monolithic server placement business into these two distinct themes.
-The final delivered algorithmic application is responsible for integrating these two parts to provide a complete algorithmic service.
-This process is generally referred to as mapping the problem space to the solution space.
-A key characteristic of this approach is that the domain layer and application layer of the integration architecture align structurally with the business architecture.
+The mathematical model design method based on large-scale reuse divides the mathematical model into two parts: routing context and bandwidth context.
+In fact, it also divides the entire server placement business into two themes: routing and bandwidth.
+The final delivered algorithm application is responsible for combining these two parts to provide a complete algorithm service.
+This process is generally called mapping problem space to solution space.
+It brings a characteristic that the domain layer and application layer of the integration architecture have the same structure as the business architecture.

-If we also have different users with multi-active requirements on top of these foundational services, we can similarly decouple the multi-active logic and implement it as a multi-active bounded context.
-By constructing an application that integrates route context, bandwidth context, and multi-active context, we can deliver a multi-active-aware solution relatively quickly -- leveraging the existing route and bandwidth contexts instead of reimplementing them from scratch.
+If we have different users with multi-active requirements on these basic businesses, we can similarly decompose the multi-active business and implement it as a multi-active context.
+By constructing an algorithm application that simultaneously integrates routing context, bandwidth context, and multi-active context, we can relatively quickly deliver this multi-active algorithm application compared to re-implementation, while reusing the routing context and bandwidth context.

-More broadly, if we carefully plan and implement the bounded contexts in the domain layer to construct an operations research mathematical model librar -- akin to a knowledge bas -- we can then integrate these bounded contexts to rapidly deliver the algorithmic applications users require.
-The process of building these library components is generally referred to as domain engineering .
+Generally speaking, if we can carefully plan and implement the division of contexts in the domain layer, constructing an operations research mathematical model library similar to a knowledge base, we can integrate based on these bounded contexts and quickly deliver the algorithm applications required by users.
+The process of constructing these library components is generally called domain engineering.

 Components